MattLong87/BrightLabel/README.md

 ## Design and Development
 ### Wireframing
-After a quick feasibility check to confirm that APIs and libraries existed to meet the requirements of the app, I created an initial user flow diagram to identify what screens would be needed and how users would navigate between them:
+After a quick feasibility check to confirm that APIs and libraries existed to meet the goals of the app, I created an initial user flow diagram to identify what screens would be needed and how users would navigate between them:
 - **Camera** screen, to scan barcodes
 - **Product Info** screen, listing details about a product
 - **Saved Products** screen, displaying a list of all products that had been scanned.
 This screen was not part of the brief, but I planned to add it to increase the functionality of the app with minimal added complexity.